ktaylor63/southeast/site/content/wildlife/amphibians/berry-cave-salamander.md

 - Restore riparian areas by planting trees and other native vegetation to help with erosion control and runoff.
 - Protect known Berry Cave salamander populations to reduce threats from over-collection.
 - Support conservation efforts of those sites.
-- Support local and state initiatives for watershed and water quality protection and Improvement.
+- Support local and state initiatives for watershed and water quality protection and improvement.
-- The following handbook is a comprehensive guide, providing standardized and comprehensive erosion prevention and sediment control best management practices for use throughout Tennessee.
+- The following [handbook](http://tnepsc.org/handbook.asp) is a comprehensive guide, providing standardized and comprehensive erosion prevention and sediment control best management practices for use throughout Tennessee.

 ## Subject matter expert